Life-Long Music Literacy for Your Child

 Can Your Child Read?

 If your child is an early reader that is a very good sign.
 If they aren’t, certainly waiting a year or two until their reading skills improve will not hinder their life-long enjoyment of playing the piano.
+In some cases where a child may be reading below age level, the motivation of playing the piano will actually improve the child’s over-all reading skills.

 Can Your Child Concentrate?